 CLI Client: tidal auction¶

-tidal auction prepares and optionally broadcasts direct auction-management actions through the API.
+tidal auction prepares and sends direct auction-management actions through the API.

 Subcommands¶